 Web push notifications are delivered to a subscriber’s browser.
-Each browser has their own delivery service for this - Chrome uses Firebase Cloud Messaging (earlier called Google Cloud Messaging), Firefox uses xxxxxxxx while Safari uses Apple Push Notification Service.
+Each browser has their own delivery service for this - Chrome uses Firebase Cloud Messaging (earlier called Google Cloud Messaging) while Safari uses Apple Push Notification Service.

-The notifications that are pushed via iZooto can be viewed under Notification Reports.
+The notifications that are pushed via iZooto can be viewed under Campaign Reports.

 After a notification is pushed by the user, the iZooto server pushes them further to the FCM and APN servers.They respond by accepting the notification for those subscribers who are still active and provides the actual count to whom the delivery would be made.
 For instance, let’s say the notification was pushed to an audience of 100.
 If FCM replies back saying that the actual count (at that precise time) is 98, the ‘delivered’ column in the notification report would show 98%.
 Delivered doesn’t mean that the subscriber has viewed the notification.

 Viewed can be safely defined as an impression on the subscriber’s device.
 Viewed depends on quite a number of factors - internet connectivity of the subscriber and the expiry of the notification (Time to Live) being the top ones.
 This is the reason why the percentage of ‘viewed’ is always lesser when compared to the percentage of ‘delivered’.
 ‘Viewed’ can be found in CSV report that can be downloaded from the panel.